 - Record every transaction.
 The amounts we enter on our budget are estimates (except for some bills that are the same every month).
 At least once weekly we compare our budget spreadsheet with our online banking service to make sure we didn’t miss anything and to record the final amounts that were paid.
 You might choose to keep your receipts until they are logged into the spreadsheet.
 We bold the final amount once it is paid so we can tell at a glance how we’re doing.

 - Get an accountability partner.
 Every situation is different, but hopefully your spouse is on board if you have one.
 If you don’t, ask a trusted friend to help you stay on track with the important financial decisions.
-I would not be able to stay on track if it weren’t for Kelsey to bring me back to reality, and vice versa.
+I would not be able to stay on track if it weren’t for Kelsey keeping me honest, and vice versa.

 - Set up budget billing.
 We have budget billing for our gas, electric and water bills.
 They take a 12-month total and we pay the average of that for the following year.
 This takes a lot of fluctuation out of our monthly bills.
 These bills adjust slightly every year depending on usage, but the peace of mind it brings us is awesome!